Literacy & English Language Acquisition

 To register for a training session above, or for more information, please call the library or contact the literacy coordinator by email or phone at 713-274-6600.

 Please contact your local branch for program availability.

 Our youth literacy approach encompasses children from birth through 12th grade.
 We are committed to helping children develop a lifelong love for reading, knowing that this is one of the strongest pathways to a life of meaningful literacy.

 Book Buddies is a free program that brings children and volunteers (adults or teens) together to share the joy of reading.
 It pairs trained volunteers (Big Buddies) with children in Kindergarten through 3rd grades (Little Buddies).
-For 12 weeks, the Buddies meet once a week for 45 minutes of shared reading.
+For 10 weeks, the Buddies meet once a week in the afternoon for 45 minutes of one-on-one shared reading.

 Our fall 2016 cycle has just concluded at five branch locations.
 The next cycle is in spring 2017 and will run from February to April at nine branch locations.

 Locations offering Book Buddies with teen volunteers in the spring 2017 cycle: Aldine, Baldwin Boettcher, Barbara Bush, and Northwest.
 If you are in 7th-12th grades and interested in applying to become a Big Buddy, stop by one of those branches to pick up an application or to find out more information.
 If you have a child in K-3rd grades who you want to help develop a love of reading, please also stop by one of those branches to pick up a Little Buddy application!